Radiation Therapy for Lung Cancer

 Surgery has been the "gold standard" for the treatment of early stage lung cancer.
 However, some people may not be surgical candidates for a variety of reasons including very severe Chronic Obstructive Pulmonary Disease (COPD).
 Stereotactic body radiotherapy (SBRT) has been shown to be a good alternative for those patients.
 SBRT delivers a highly conformal dose of radiation to tumor and higher dose per fraction over a shorter period of time compared to conventional radiotherapy (e.g., three to five days vs six weeks).
 SBRT can be delivered with a variety of modern treatment systems, including linear accelerators such as Truebeam, Halcyon, and Edge of Varian Medical Systems, Versa HD and Infinity HD of Elekta, Cyberknife and Tomotherapy of Accuray.
 The SBRT technology at the Cancer Institute can not only see the tumor and adjust for movement but also delivers SBRT treatment very efficiently.

 Stereotactic radiation requires extra precision to treat tumors, since lung cancer tumors can move with breathing.
-At Rutgers Cancer Institute of New Jersey, we have the best equipment and most experiences in New Jersey to be able to deliver this therapy with excellent results.
+At Rutgers Cancer Institute, we have the best equipment and most experiences in New Jersey to be able to deliver this therapy with excellent results.
 The doctors who deliver this therapy have been involved in national panels to help design SBRT treatment trials and guidelines.

 A multi-disciplinary group of doctors at the Rutgers Cancer Institute will review your case to ensure stereotactic radiation is the best therapy for you.
 This type of therapy should not be used for patients who may be best treated with surgery, tumors greater than five cm, and close to a major organ.
 Our team of national leaders in the field of lung cancer consists of surgeons, medical oncologist, radiation oncologist, radiologists, and pulmonologists.